 - 1.18 Can a defence of patent invalidity be raised, and if so, how?
 Are there restrictions on such a defence e.g. where there is a pending opposition?
 Are the issues of validity and infringement heard in the same proceedings or are they bifurcated?

 - A defence of patent invalidity can be raised during the infringement proceedings, but it will be bifurcated.
-Invalidity proceedings can be raised separately before the Chamber for Patent Disputes.
+Invalidity proceedings can be raised separately before the CPD.
 There are no restrictions on a defence of invalidity.